 Universal Free School Meals

-our delicious, healthy cooked meals are provided by Whole School Meals and are prepared in our own kitchen.
+Our cooked meals are delicious, healthy cooked meals provided by Whole School Meals and are prepared in our own kitchen.
 The infants and juniors, school lunch and packed lunch children all eat together.
 Courtesy and good table manners are encouraged and expected!

-Meals can be paid for in cash, by cheque or on-line, visit www.wholeschoolmeals.co.uk.
+Meals can be paid for in cash, by cheque or online, visit www.wholeschoolmeals.co.uk for further information.

 Free School Meals

 If you receive Income Support, Income-based Job Seekers Allowance or Child Tax Credits, your child will be entitled to free school meals.
 Applications should be made online to KCC: www.kent.gov.uk/educationandchildren/schools/free-school-meals.
 The School and yourselves are notified when the application is approved etc.

 Children may bring in a packed lunch from home.
 We have a healthy eating policy and take part in the Healthy School Initiative, so sweets and chocolate bars are not allowed in school.
 We do allow crisps, biscuits and similar snacks but they must be part of a balanced meal.

-*Please note we do have a number of pupils who suffer with severe nut allergies, therefore, we ask that you do not put any products containing traces of nuts at all, at any time on the school site and Green Zone area*
+*Please note we do have a number of pupils who suffer with severe nut allergies, therefore, we ask that you do not give your child any products containing traces of nuts at all, at any time on the school site and Green Zone area*